fatemabhayani/ATM/phase2/phase2/README.txt

 3. package phase2.Data
 - Includes all the program's output and input files, including alerts.txt, deposits.txt, outgoing.txt, and all .txt files that save the ATM data after each program run.
-- Also includes DataReader, DataSaver, and WriteFile classes, which assist in reading and writing to these files.
+- Also includes DataReader and DataSaver classes, which assist in reading and writing to these files.

 4. package phase2.Display
 - Includes all the classes with main methods that assist in the running of our program, including ATM,